-Monday April 28th & Tuesday April 29th - 4:30pm to 7pm
+Monday April 28th - 2:35pm to 8pm

-Heights HS Band Hall (G110)
+Heights HS Band Hall (G110) for Warm-up

 Please make arrangements to attend our HPD Information Night March 19th to learn more about auditions and the band program.